AMugruzin/Unit-Converter-JetBrains/README.md

 # UnitConverterJetBrains
-This is a UnitConverter for JetBrains Academy
+This is UnitConverter Project for JetBrains Academy

 https://hyperskill.org/projects/70